 Your dog will need to be fasted before his surgery so he can have dinner as usual the night before, then no food or water for breakfast the next morning.
-This is to prevent him regurgitating food or liquid while he is under anaesthesia which may then be inhaled, causing pneumonia.
+This is to prevent him regurgitating food or liquid while he is under anesthesia which may then be inhaled, causing pneumonia.

-If he is elderly, or if there are any concerns about his health, your vet will recommend blood tests before he is anaesthetised.
+If he is elderly, or if there are any concerns about his health, your vet will recommend blood tests before he is anesthetized.
 This is just to make sure all is well with his internal organs.

-Most dogs are able to go home on the same day as their surgery after they have fully recovered from the anaesthetic, and this is when your hard work starts.
+Most dogs are able to go home on the same day as their surgery after they have fully recovered from the anesthetic, and this is when your hard work starts.
 Good post-operative care is essential to allow your dog to recover quickly from his operation and avoid complications.